Vyral/hugo-balarezo/_drafts/how-do-you-choose-the-right-agent-in-a-shifting-market.md

 {% include youtube.html %}

-When it comes to hiring an agent in a shifting market, there’s only one type of production that matters.
+<center>When it comes to hiring an agent in a shifting market, there’s only one type of production that matters.</center>

 How do you hire the right agent in a shifting market?